 The course is appropriate for students who enjoyed dance in Year 8 or Year 9 and intend to pursue dance in later years.
 It will also support student development of social and physical confidence and personal expression in the artistic forms.

 Pathways to Year 11 and 12 Dance (General), Drama (ATAR or General).

-Design for Architecture
+Design

-Year 10 Discovery course Which Year 11 course does it lead to?
-Design (ATAR) Designing Urban Futures Engineering Studies (ATAR) Materials Design & Technology Wood or Metal (General)
+Year 10 Elective course Which Year 11 course does it lead to?
+Design Design (ATAR)